ByteByteGoHq/system-design-101/README.md

 Explain complex systems using visuals and simple terms.

-Whether you're preparing for a System Design Interview or you simply want to understand how systems work beneath the surface, We hope this repository will help you achieve that.
+Whether you're preparing for a System Design Interview or you simply want to understand how systems work beneath the surface, we hope this repository will help you achieve that.

 # Table of Contents